richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 `s3://` or `s3n://`.
 Each variable can include a sub-folder within the bucket as required, and a trailing slash is optional.

-The following are all valid bucket settings:
+The following are examples of valid bucket settings:

     :buckets:
       :in: s3n://my-snowplow-data/events/